kmoyung/BENG-183/Homework4.md

 **(b) Although techniques to study DNA interactions differ, they do share some similar steps in each technique.
 Please re-order the following steps into the correct order.
 (10 pts)**

-A. reverse crosslink and sequence
+C. Crosslink
-B. restriction enzyme digestion
+B. Restriction enzyme digestion
-D. align and summarize the contact
+A. Reverse crosslink and sequence
-C. crosslink
+D. Align and summarize the contact

 **(c) Describe the main data analysis workflow of Hi-C from raw reads to data visualization.
 (15 pts)**